Skip to main content

 aldehyde dehydrogenase

-Meaning ∞ Aldehyde Dehydrogenase (ALDH) is a vital enzyme family that oxidizes diverse aldehydes into less toxic carboxylic acids.
+Meaning ∞ Aldehyde Dehydrogenase is an enzyme critical for detoxification pathways, specifically oxidizing endogenous and exogenous aldehydes into less reactive carboxylic acids.

 alcohol dehydrogenase